AldiandyaIrsyad/Basic-Banking-System/readme.md

 # Bank Account System

-**IMPORTANT NOTES**: To me flowchart doesn't make sense to account user input.
+**IMPORTANT NOTES**: To me flowchart doesn't make sense to account user event (button input).
 To me the a flowchart process start after using clicks something.
 To accomodate it, I created additional flowchart in main to explain how a user might use it.

 This system represents a basic simulation of a bank account using Object Oriented Principles in JavaScript.